-CREATIVZ explores how artists in the United States live and work and what they need to sustain and strengthen their careers.
-CREATIVZ features essays by a range of thinkers in the arts field, along with comments, images and ideas curated from contributions through social media using the hashtag #creativz.
+Creativz was a participatory digital project Helicon curated exploring how artists in the United States live and work and what they need to sustain and strengthen their careers.
+It features essays by a range of thinkers in the arts field, along with comments, images and ideas curated from contributions through social media.

 Writer & strategist Danielle Jackson tackled the issue on the challenges of sustainability, livelihood and compensation in the field of photography.